stackhpc/ansible-collection-openstack/roles/os_flavors/README.md

 OpenStack Flavors
 =================

-This role can be used to register flavors in Nova using the `openstack.cloud.compute_flavor` module.
+This role can be used to register flavors in Nova and map them to projects using the `openstack.cloud.compute_flavor` module.

 Requirements
 ------------